-This is an excellent question to ask.
-The SAT definitely requires preparation, and it isn’t an exam you can cram for and do well.
-You need to become familiar with the test—the types of questions it asks, what right and wrong answer choices look like, how you need to pace yourself to finish on time, et cetera.
-So, here’s what I’d say:
+This isn’t an exam you can cram for and do well; it requires lots of preparation.
+You need to become familiar with the SAT—the types of questions it asks, what right and wrong answer choices look like, how you need to pace yourself to finish on time, et cetera—to do your best.

 You need to study consistently over a period of several months in order to do your best on the SAT.

-As mentioned above, it’s best to study for the SAT over the course of months, rather than weeks or days.
+It’s best to study for the SAT over the course of months, rather than weeks or days.
 During the period of time you’re studying for the SAT, it should be a big part of your life – right behind family commitments and academics.
-It needs to come before everything else—extracurricular activities, athletics, friends, and fun.
+The exam needs to come before everything else—extracurricular activities, athletics, friends, and (sorry!) fun.

-This means you need to find lots of time for SAT studying in your weekly schedule.
-It’s ideal if you can find a consistent time for studying, say, 5-7pm on weekdays, and 11-1 on Saturdays and Sundays.
-Having a consistent schedule helps you remember when your SAT study time is, and makes you more likely to stick with it.
+This means you need to find lots of time in your weekly schedule for SAT study.
+It’s ideal if you can find a consistent time for studying, say, 5-7pm on weekdays, and 11-2 on Saturdays and Sundays.
+Having a consistent schedule will help you remember when your SAT study time is, and make you more likely to stick with it.

 An ideal study schedule includes two to three hours of test prep, every day of the week.
 Remember, this commitment is only for a few months.

-In addition to this mock study schedule I have laid out, on one day per week, you will want to devote a little over three hours to studying, so you can take a full, timed practice test.
-Studying for the SAT is like a marathon, not a race, and you want to be fully prepared for the real thing, and know what it will be like to sit for the entire exam.
-And when you take the practice test, make sure you replicate exam day conditions, too, by studying in a quiet place that is free of distractions.
+You will need a little extra time one day per week to take a timed practice test, too.
+Studying for the SAT is like a marathon, not a race: you want to be fully prepared for test day, and know what it will be like to sit for the entire exam.
+When you take the practice tests, make sure you replicate exam day conditions by studying in a quiet place that is free of distractions.

 Be Sure To Take Breaks

-During your study time, it’s important for you to take breaks.
-My recommendation is, for every hour of study, give yourself a ten-minute break.
 Taking a ten-minute break gives you time to get something to eat, use the restroom, check your texts, Facebook, or Instagram, et cetera.
-Knowing that you will have time to do these things will allow you to focus more during your study time—“If I work hard, I can reward myself with a break.”
+Knowing that you will have time to do these things will allow you to focus more during your study time: “If I work hard, I can reward myself with a break.”

-Remember that if you’re sitting for a full practice test, you should take breaks based on the allowances the College Board provides on test day.
-These are different than the one hour-ten minute breaks that I’ve suggested here.
-You can find the real SAT break schedule on the College Board website.
+Remember that if you’re sitting for a full practice test, you should take breaks based on the schedule used on test day.
+These are different than the ten minute breaks suggested here.
+You can find the SAT break schedule on the College Board website.

-Keep a log of what types of questions you’re getting wrong, and focus in on them.
+Keep a log of what types of questions you’re getting wrong, then focus in on them.

 Prep Expert offers classes throughout the country, throughout the year, every day of the week.
 It also offers online classes, with an On Demand feature that allows you to watch classes you missed, or couldn’t make due to other commitments, anytime you want.
 In addition, Prep Expert offers one-on-one tutoring, both in-person and online, as well.

-Classes and tutoring will provide you with the strategies you need to improve your score, and thousands of students have seen substantial score increases using Prep Expert’s methods.
-What’s more, our instructors, all of whom scored a 1600 on the SAT, can help you get up-to-speed and re-learn all those things you forgot from Math and English class.
+Prep Expert classes and tutoring will provide you with the strategies you need to improve your score.
+Thousands of students have seen substantial score increases using Prep Expert’s methods.
+What’s more, our instructors, all of who scored a 1600 on the SAT, can help you get up-to-speed and re-learn all those things you forgot from your Math and English classes.